bhrmdgr/bhrmdgr/README.md

 - 🎯 Passionate about **mobile development** with Flutter and **modern client architectures** like **MVVM**.
 - 🤖 Building smart, scalable apps with **AI integration** and **Firebase**.
-- 💡 Obsessed with **clean UI/UX**, performance optimization & modular coding
+- 💡 Obsessed with **clean UI/UX**, performance optimization & modular coding.
-- 🚀 Currently developing an **AI-powered travel assistant** at a startup
+- 🚀 Currently developing an **AI-powered travel assistant** at a startup.

 ---